What is Croatia famous for?

 Roger Joseph Boscovich

-was a great Ragusan physicist, astronomer, mathematician, philosopher, diplomat, yeah you get the point, the man was smart.
-Roger produced a precursor of atomic theory and made many contributions to astronomy, including how to determine the equator of a planet by three observations of the surface.
+Roger Joseph was a great Ragusan physicist, astronomer, mathematician, philosopher, diplomat, yeah you get the point, the man was smart.
+Roger produced a precursor of atomic theory and made many contributions to astronomy.
+Including one on how to determine the equator of a planet by three observations of the surface.
 Roger was born on 18th of May 1711 in Ragusa.

 We talked shortly about some of the products that made up to become inventions like the tie.
 But that’s far from being the only product Croatia has up it’s sleeve.
 Some products even being used across the world, not just Croatia. 🙂